Netflix tanks as subscriber growth cools

 NETFLIX PASSWORD SHARING CRACKDOWN UNDERWAY WITH NEW TEST AND WARNING

-Netflix's shareholder letter reiterated Randolph's message, arguing the company still has plenty of room to grow despite the slowing subscriber growth.
+Netflix's shareholder letter reiterated Randolph's message, arguing the company still has plenty of room to grow.

 "When comparing services, subscriber figures alone tell only part of the story (given bundles, discounts, and other promotions)," Netflix said.
 "So it’s important to also focus on engagement and revenue as key indicators of success."

-According to the company, engagement per member household in the first quarter grew solidly year-over-year, with the company's "churn" – the percentage of accounts that cancel or choose not to renew their subscriptions – below levels from the same period a year ago.
+According to the company, engagement per member household in the first quarter grew solidly compared to a year ago with the company's "churn" – the percentage of accounts that cancel or choose not to renew their subscriptions – below levels from the same period a year ago.

-The company reported a profit of $1.7 billion, or $3.75 per share, compared to $542 million in the previous quarter.
-Revenue came in at $7.16 billion, a 24% increase year-over-year, compared to 6.64 billion in the previous quarter.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Looking ahead, the company is forecasting paid net additions of 1 million in the second quarter, the lowest total so far, citing "roughly flattish" membership growth in the United States and Canada and Latin America.
+Looking ahead, the company is forecasting paid net additions of 1 million in the second quarter, the lowest estimate in its history so far, citing "roughly flattish" membership growth in the United States and Canada and Latin America.

 Netflix says it is on track for free cash flow in the full year to be approximately break-even.
 The company generated $777 million in cash during the first quarter compared to $260 million a year ago.
 The company reiterated that it is very close to being sustainably free cash flow positive and that it no longer has a need to raise external financing to fund its day-to-day operations.